-There are three steps you need to take to point your domain to a Ghost blog.
+There are three steps you need to take to point your custom domain to a Ghost blog.

 - Purchase a domain